wp-plugins/wp-members/readme.txt

 == Upgrade Notice ==

-WP-Members 3.1.6.3 fixes some invalid characters in certain files in the wordpress.org repo version.
-WP-Members 3.1.6 is primarily a settings update.
 See changelog for important details.
 Minimum WP version is 3.6.

 == Screenshots ==